TristanCantatGaudin/gen-ai-ollama/README.md

 ------

-Ollama is a wrapper around Llama.cpp (https://github.com/ggml-org/llama.cpp), which reads models stored in the [GGUF format](https://huggingface.co/docs/hub/en/gguf), including anything (LLM or embedding models) stored at HuggingFace.
+Ollama is a wrapper around [Llama.cpp](https://github.com/ggml-org/llama.cpp), which reads models stored in the [GGUF format](https://huggingface.co/docs/hub/en/gguf), including anything (LLM or embedding models) stored at HuggingFace.
 The examples in this repository use the LLM `deepseek-r1:7b`:

        ~ $ ollama show deepseek-r1:7b
         Model